pantheon-systems/documentation/source/content/pantheon-workflow.md

 #### Why does Pantheon do this?

 Pantheon is an "[opinionated platform](https://stackoverflow.com/questions/802050/what-is-opinionated-software)".
 Specifically, we're of the opinion that it makes sense to separate the code and content because there is some level of separate between the people changing each.
-Generally speaking, the team members editing content expect to sign into a live site, make changes, and immediately see the changes on a public site.
+Generally speaking, the team members editing content expect to sign into a live environment, make changes, and immediately see the changes on that public site.
 Developers and designers changing code often prefer to make their changes on a non-live environment because the risk of breaking the site is too great.
-Changing code directly on a Live site is a practice we call "[Cowboy Coding](https://pantheon.io/blog/cowboy-coding-nostalgia)" and we greatly discourage it.
+Changing code directly on a production environment is a practice we call "[Cowboy Coding](https://pantheon.io/blog/cowboy-coding-nostalgia)" and we greatly discourage it.

 </Accordion>